Hasan-Arslan2779/Scss-Website/README.md

 <h1>Scss-Website-Project</h1>

-  <p>This is a sample project for a shoe website design created using HTML5 and CSS3.
+  <p>This is a sample project for a shoe website design created using HTML5 and SCSS.
 The design is fully responsive, meaning it can adapt to different screen sizes for optimal viewing experience, including desktops, tablets, and smartphones.</p>

   <h2>Technologies Used</h2>